mcpvilapouca/micro-genetic-algorithm/README.md

     - elitism option ('y'/'n') --> we recommend using elitism for better results
     - no. of times the micro-genetic algorithm should be run.
 Usually 1 time is enough.

--In the merit.m file change:
+- In the merit.m file change:
     - name of the file to be run in abaqus
     - name of the user-define subroutine to be applied

-In each folder xr1 through xrn (n=dimension of the population) change:
+- In each folder xr1 through xrn (n=dimension of the population) change:
     - param_orig.inp (to have the parameters of the required model.
 Note that the parameters that need to be changed must be equal to 1.0 ,i.e. C10=1.0, to be consistent with the file subs_param.py)